 Whilst the entity relationships above would have been ideal, it is immediately clear that the system will not be developed in the correct length of time if the above relationships are to be used in the proposed system.
-I have discussed this with the end-user, Mr Jacobs, and he has allowed for me to simplify the relationships by removing the attendees relation and the data fields that concerned approving of events.
+I have discussed this with the end-user, Mr Jacobs, and he has allowed for me to simplify the relationships by removing the attendees’ relation and the data fields that concerned approving of events.

 Below, there is a simpler entity relationship diagram which will do the majority of the tasks that the end-user, Mr Jacobs, needs and wants for his system.